xu-ji/assembly_chess/README.md

 For this setup we also used a breadboard, 6 10K Ohm resistors, 6 1K Ohm resistors and several male-female and male-male jumper wires.

+Ideally you will have either an x86 or Pi to assemble the chess game on.
+If you take a look at the Makefile inside the programs directory, you can see that we only detect x86 and ARM architectures.
+We'd like to make our assembler source code public to get rid of these compatibility issues, but that would be unfair on next year's first years if they get the same assignment.
+So for now only the ARM and Intel binary for the assembler is on here.